Osteosarcoma (Bone Cancer in Children)

 Treatments for osteosarcoma

-There are many treatment options available for bone and soft tissue cancers.
-Some children will need a combination of these therapies.
 At CHOP, experts at the Bone and Soft Tissue Tumor Program take a team approach to treatment.
-Orthopaedic, cancer and other specialists collaborate to provide your child with individualized care and the best possible outcomes.
+Orthopedic surgeons, oncologists and other specialists collaborate to provide your child with individualized care and the best possible outcomes.

-Our program is led by Kristy L. Weber, MD, and Alexandre Arkader, MD, nationally renowned surgeons who specialize in treating bone and soft tissues tumors, limb-sparing surgery and reconstructive surgery.
+Our orthopedic oncology program is led by Kristy L. Weber, MD, and Alexandre Arkader, MD, nationally renowned surgeons who specialize in treating bone and soft tissues tumors, limb-sparing surgery and reconstructive surgery.
+They work closely with oncologists from our Solid Tumor Program to care for children with osteosarcoma.

 Chemotherapy

-Treatment for osteosarcoma always involves chemotherapy.
+Initial treatment for osteosarcoma always involves chemotherapy.
 Chemotherapy refers to medicines that help fight cancer.
-This medicine may be given before surgery, after surgery, or at both times.
-This helps target the primary tumor, as well as any cancer cells that may have already spread but not yet been detected.
+These medicines are usually given before and after surgery.
+This helps target the primary tumor as well as any cancer cells that may have already spread but may not yet been detected.

 Surgery